LeakyAbstractions/blog/quotes/_posts/2011-02-07-hateful-computers.md

     - Jerry Pournelle
 ---

-That's the thing about people who think they hate computers.
+That’s the thing about people who think they hate computers.
 What they really hate is lousy programmers.